-For the 2021/2022 budget year, the Village expects to see changes in revenues and expenditures as a result of the COVID-19 pandemic.
-The Village anticipates a slight increase in property tax revenue and a decrease in state shared revenue received from the State of Michigan.
-The Village will also continue work on the water main project throughout the Village, which has been funded through a Drinking Water Revolving Fund loan.
+For the 2023/2024 budget year, the Village anticipates a slight increase in property tax revenue and a decrease in state shared revenue received from the State of Michigan.
+The Village will begin work on the downtown development project in conjunction with the DDA during 2023/2024.

 The Village has made every effort to reduce expenses while maintaining services to its citizens.
-Each year it has been an increasing challenge and this upcoming year will bring new challenges with the ongoing COVID-19 pandemic.
-The Village's primary revenue stream, property taxes, is anticipated to remain stable or increase slightly, but other unexpected expenditures stemming from the pandemic could affect net position.
-In fiscal year 2022, the Village has been awarded American Rescue Plan Act funds totaling approximately \$334,000.
+Each year it has been an increasing challenge and this upcoming year will bring new challenges with the downtown development project and others.
+The Village's primary revenue stream, property taxes, is anticipated to remain stable or increase slightly, but other unexpected expenditures could affect net position.